SolaceLabs/pubsubplus-cf-dev/templates/README.md

 - There is a folder for each supported tile version.

 There many kinds of templates:
-- bosh manifests
+- BOSH manifest components used for generating basic BOSH manifests.
-- service broker manifest
+- service broker manifest.

 ### Service broker manifest